 Instead, 76% said they are exploring the U.S.; of those, 52% also report they plan to visit fewer locations and spend more time at each stop.

 I’d love to travel internationally, but it’s a lot more complicated with the different rules in every country, so I’m sticking to North America for now. – Rene Cizio

-Still, with the potential economic incentives tied to this group of travelers, you can expect more businesses and even countries to develop marketing programs to incentivize long-term visitation.
+Still, with the potential economic incentives tied to this group of travelers, you can expect more businesses and even countries to develop marketing programs to incentivise long-term visitation.

 “I can't stress enough how grateful I am that I get that I get a chance to live this way,” Olden said about being a nomad.